ipfs-inactive/blog/content/post/opera-ios.md

 ## What’s Next?

 Opera desktop browser support for IPFS addressing will ship soon, and we’re discussing what additional features to add next to build on top of this foundation of universal addressing support across the Opera browser line.
+Have ideas for what you'd like to see in Opera next?
+Let us know on the [IPFS forums](https://discuss.ipfs.io/), or tweet your ideas to [@opera](https://twitter.com/opera) and [@ipfs](https://twitter.com/ipfs) on Twitter!

 [Install Opera Touch on iOS now!](https://apps.apple.com/us/app/opera-touch-web-browser/id1411869974)